-DRS in F1 stands for Drag Reduction System, and it is an adjustable part of the rear wing, used by drivers looking to overtake those in front of them.
-It can only be used when certain conditions are met, such as when a driver is within 1 second of another car.
+DRS in F1 stands for Drag Reduction System (introduced in 2011), and it is an adjustable part of the rear wing, used by drivers looking to overtake those in front of them.
+DRS can only be used when certain conditions are met, such as when a driver is within 1 second of another car.

 These conditions vary depending on the stage of the race, and how big the gap is between the two drivers.
-Below, we will go over the mechanisms involved, and these conditions, to give you an understanding of why DRS is so important in Formula 1.
+Below, we will go over the mechanisms involved and these various conditions, to give you an understanding of why DRS is so important in Formula 1.

 What Is DRS And How Does It Work?

-DRS stands for Drag Reduction System, and it is an adjustable part of the rear wing, used by drivers looking to overtake those in front of them.
+DRS stands for Drag Reduction System, and it is an adjustable part of the rear wing, used by drivers trying to make an overtake.
 It can only be used when certain conditions are met.
-It was introduced in Formula 1 in 2011, and since then it has become integral to the sport as drivers use it as often as they can in order to gain the advantage over other drivers.
+It was introduced in 2011, and since then it has become integral to the sport as drivers often need DRS to overtake.

 The Role Of The Rear Wing